Julio Ceja (footballer)

-Julio César Ceja Ochoa (born 2 June 1986) is a former Mexican footballer, who last played as a right wing for Lobos de la BUAP on loan from Club León.
+Julio César Ceja Ochoa (born 2 June 1986) is a Mexican former footballer, who last played as a right wing for Lobos de la BUAP on loan from Club León.
 He also played for Mexico U-17 in the 2003 FIFA U-17 World Championship and the 2005 CONCACAF U-20 Tournament.

 Club career

 Cruz Azul

 Julio Ceja began his career in the youth academies of Cruz Azul, where he stood out as a promising player.
 He was selected for the national team to be part the 2003 FIFA U-17 World Championship, to be played in Finland.
 He also initiated the process for the 2005 FIFA World Youth Championship that would be played in the Netherlands, but this time were eliminated in the 2005 CONCACAF U-20 Tournament.

 During his time at Cruz Azul, he never was able to debut with the first team in the Liga MX.
 His departure from Cruz Azul came from what he describes as a decline in his career, in which he was unable to qualify with the Mexico national under-20 football team, in addition to a knee injury.